Cornelia Schröder-Auerbach: Biography

 Cornelia (Cora) Schröder-Auerbach was the daughter of the Breslau pianist Max Auerbach (born 1872) and the sister of Klaus, Günter and Johannes Ilmari Auerbach, as well as the niece of the Jena physicist Felix Auerbach.
 After her parents separated in 1906, her mother, the teacher Käthe Auerbach (1871–1940), moved to Jena with her two youngest sons, while Johannes and Cornelia initially stayed with their father.
 Her childless uncle, Felix Auerbach, a professor at the University of Jena, soon became the stepfather of all the children.
 Cora Auerbach grew up in her uncle's house in Jena, which was frequented by artists and patrons such as Clara Harnack, Reinhard Sorge, Eberhard Grisebach and Botho Graef.
 She played keyboard instruments, recorder and was a student of composer Max Reger.

 In 1918/19 she worked as music teacher at the Wickersdorf Free School and had connections to the Wandervogel and other youth movements.
 From 1920 she studied musicology in Breslau, Munich, Jena and Freiburg with Wilibald Gurlitt.
 She received her Ph.D. in 1928 with a dissertation entitled "The German Clavichord Art of the 18th Century".
 She was the first female musicologist to receive a doctorate in Germany.

 In 1929 she married the composer Hanning Schröder in Berlin.
 In 1930 she and Hanning Schröder, along with lute player Peter Harlan founded the Harlan Trio for historically informed performances, path-breaking for this new genre and based on her research in clavichord music and compositions.
 Because Hanning Schröder composed songs for workers' choirs and his wife did not deny her Jewish ancestry, Cornelia Schröder-Auerbach, like her husband, was banned from the Reich Chamber of Music in 1934.
-With the Nazi takeover and its anti-Semitic discriminations the non-observant Protestant Schröder-Auerbach was banned in 1934 from publicly performing, because her four grandparents had been Jewish.
+With the Nazi takeover and its anti-Semitic discriminations the non-observant Protestant Schröder-Auerbach was banned in 1934 from publicly performing, because all four of her grandparents were Jewish.